-Alleppey Tourism - Explore nature at its best
+Alleppey Tourism - Explore the beauty of tranquil backwaters at its best

-Fondly called as the Venice of the East, for its maze of interconnecting waterways and channels, Alleppey or Alappuzha as it is known in local language truly lives up to its name!
+Alappuzha (Alleppey) is fondly called as the Venice of the East, for its maze of interconnecting waterways and channels.
+Alleppey or Alappuzha as it is known in local language truly lives up to its name!
 The waterways and channels are best explored in country boats as in Venice.

 Alleppey is indeed famous for at least a million reasons.
 It is the only place in the world other than Holland where rice is cultivated well under the sea level.
 Thickly punctuated with coconut palms, Chinese nets and paddy fields, Aleppey is enchanting and receptive to tourists all round the year The enviably slow pace of the lives in the lagoons and the tranquility that is broken only by the echoing calls of the migratory birds, make it a different world altogether!